The Focus Struggle

 In today’s fast-paced, demanding, multi-tasking world, you need to be able to focus and pay attention in order to be successful.
 The good news is that there are countless strategies you can use to become more focused and have better attention – start with these 9.

 1. Good, healthy food is brain medicine.
 For people who struggle with attention and focus, a healthy fat, high fiber, quality protein, low glycemic diet can have a powerfully positive effect on brain function.

 The sugar-filled, pesticide-laden, high glycemic Standard American Diet (SAD) leads to increased distractibility, decreased energy, and illness.
 It is especially important to eat protein with each meal and snack which helps to stabilize blood sugar levels and maintain focus.

-2) Your brain is 80 percent water.
-Anything that dehydrates it, such as too much caffeine or alcohol, decreases your thinking, and impairs your focus and judgment.
+2. Drink lots of water.
+Your brain is 80 percent water.
+Anything that dehydrates it, such as too much caffeine or alcohol, decreases your thinking and impairs your focus and judgment.
 Make sure you get plenty of water every day.

-3) Calm and focus your mind with mindful exercise.
+3. Calm and focus your mind on mindful exercise.
 Yoga, tai chi, and other mindful exercises have been found to reduce anxiety and depression and increase focus.

 - “Just the Way You Are”: Bruno Mars

 - Sonata for Two Pianos in D Major, K. 448: Mozart